sickozell/SickoCV/README.md

 Recording speed follows v/oct and tune settings, but as the recording is not polyphonic, the record playhead will follow only channel nr 0 on the polyphonic cables connected to v/oct.

+In the context menu there is a "Record Release Stage" option that keeps recording while playback is stopped and it is in its release stage.
+Please note that it will always continue recording until the "Rec Fade in/out" knob (FD) time setting is reached (also if release stage of the playback is reached).

 ## Switcher / SwitcherSt
 ### 2>1 switch, 1>2 router, 2 signal swapper, mute, flip flop, toggle gate
 #### - DESCRIPTION